gsdlab/ClaferMooVisualizer/README.md

 ### Running

+To run the server run

+	`node server.js`

+from /ClaferMooVisualizer/Server/

-Go to the browser and type "http://localhost:[port]/".
-Then open any Clafer file with objectives in it.
+Then you can go to any browser and type "http://localhost:[port]/" and open any Clafer file with objectives in it.